Jaedon-Prince/Jaedon-Prince/README.md

 The task involved recording a video of myself responding to a series of standard and behavioral interview questions.
 I had to dress appropriately, maintain good posture, and communicate clearly while showcasing my strengths, experiences, and motivations.
 The objective was to reflect a realistic and professional interview setting.

 **Action:**
 I prepared by researching potential interview questions and crafting responses using the STAR method to ensure my answers were structured and detailed.
 I rehearsed my responses several times to refine my delivery and eliminate filler words.
-I also paid attention to my surroundings—choosing a quiet, well-lit space—and adjusted my tone and pace for clarity.
+I also paid attention to my surroundings by choosing a quiet, well-lit space and adjusted my tone and pace for clarity.
 After recording, I reviewed the video to identify areas for improvement before submitting the final version.

 **Result:**
 I received a **score of 100/100** for this activity.
 The mock interview was a valuable opportunity to put theory into practice and experience what a real interview feels like.
 It helped me improve my verbal communication, time management, and confidence on camera.
 The process also showed me the importance of preparation and reflection, as I could clearly see my growth in professional self-presentation.